ijerosimic/Stock-Trader-App/README.md

 # stock_trader_app
 ```
-simple app for buying and selling stocks. data is stored in firebase.
+End project for the Udemy Vue.js course.
+A simple app for buying and selling stocks.
+The data is stored in Firebase.
 ```

 ## Project setup